The fifth element

 The fifth element is the most powerful force in nature.
 It’s the energy that holds everything together.

 Some physicists — Nobel laureate Max Planck among them — call it Consciousness, the foundational fabric of reality.
 Mystics call it Aether.
-The ancient Stoics, including my exemplar Marcus Aurelius, called it the Logos.
+Ancient Stoics such as my spiritual exemplar, Marcus Aurelius, referred to it as the Logos.

 I call it Love.